Effect of quantum jumps on non-Hermitian system: INTRODUCTION

-Non-Hermitian systems differ from its Hermitian counterparts in many aspects, such as the non-conservation of probability, complex-valued eigen-energies and biorthonormal eigenstates\cite{brody2014biorthogonal}.
-In order to obtain an effective NH Hamiltonian, many works suggested to use open quantum system \cite{lee2014heralded, yamamoto2019theory,liu2020nonhermitian, xu2020topological,yoshida2019nonhermitian,yang2021exceptional} without quantum jumps, or to add reciprocal terms into Hermitian systems \cite{yaoEdgeStatesTopological2018,lee2020manybody, gong2018topologicala}, even to use parametric-amplifier type interactions \cite{wang2019nonhermitian}.
-Among them, the most popular scheme is the open system approach, which neglects the quantum jumps in the master equation.
-It has been shown that the open quantum approach is valid in the short time limit defined by the loss rate $1/\gamma$ \cite{durrliebliniger}.
+Non-Hermitian systems differ from their Hermitian counterparts in many aspects, such as the non-conservation of probability, complex-valued eigen-energies and biorthonormal eigenstates \cite{brody2014biorthogonal}.
+In order to obtain an effective NH Hamiltonian, many works suggest using open quantum system \cite{lee2014heralded,yamamoto2019theory,liu2020nonhermitian, xu2020topological,yoshida2019nonhermitian,yang2021exceptional} by neglecting quantum jumps, adding reciprocal terms into Hermitian systems \cite{yaoEdgeStatesTopological2018,lee2020manybody, gong2018topologicala}, or using parametric-amplifier type interactions \cite{wang2019nonhermitian}.
+Among them, the most popular scheme is the open system approach, which neglects the quantum jumps in the Lindblad master equation and is valid at the short time limit defined by the loss rate $1/\gamma$ \cite{yamamoto2019theory,yoshida2019nonhermitian,xu2020topological, durrliebliniger}.
+It is worth addressing that the validity of ignoring the jumps also depends on initial states of the dynamics.

-The quantum jumps are associated with the terms in the quantum master equation, in which a pair of Lindblad operators act on both left and right side of the density matrix.
-Without the quantum jump terms, the dynamics of the open quantum system is only governed by an effective non-Hermitian Hamiltonian.
-From the viewpoint of measurement, the environment can be treated as a device, which continuously measures the system leading to an abrupt change of the density matrix.
+The quantum jumps are associated with the terms in the quantum master equation that act on both left and right side of the density matrix.
+From the viewpoint of measurement, the environment can be treated as a device, which continuously measures the system and the quantum jumps cause an abrupt change in the state of the system.
 According to the quantum trajectory theory, the quantum jumps are the terms responsible for the abrupt stochastic change of the wave function.
 The quantum jumps can also result in different properties of the exceptional points (EPs).
-In fact, for a system with and without quantum jumps \cite{minganti2019quantum,chen2021quantum}, the EPs are remarkably different.
-Connections between the two types of EPs (i.e., system with and without quantum jumps) are established by introducing a hybrid-Liouvillian superoperator, which is capable to describe the passage from an non-Hermitian Hamiltonian to a true Liouvillian including quantum jumps \cite{minganti2020hybridliouvillian}.
+In fact, for Lindbladians with and without quantum jumps \cite{minganti2019quantum,chen2021quantum}, the EPs can be remarkably different.
+Connections between the two types of EPs are established by introducing a hybrid-Liouvillian superoperator, where ``hybrid'' denotes Liouvillian with different strength of jumping terms, which is capable to describe the passage from a non-Hermitian Hamiltonian to a true Liouvillian including quantum jumps \cite{minganti2020hybridliouvillian}.